whosonfirst/go-whosonfirst-markdown/README.md

     	Valid modes are: files, directory (default "files") -output string
-    	What you expect the output HTML file to be called (default "index.html")
+    	What you expect the output HTML file to be called (default "index.html") -writer value
+    	One or more writer to output rendered Markdown to.
+Valid writers are: fs=PATH; null; stdout
 ```

 ### wof-markdown-to-search